ssnau/noflux/README.md

 `state` will emit `change` event after its modification and the instance of the class will be re-rendered.

+### pure

+a function works as decrocation to make a React class as a pure render component even though you pass cursors as props.

 ### state

 A instance of [dataton](http://npmjs.com/package/dataton) which implemented Copy-On-Write technique.
 You can: